-Year Ended December 31,
+Year End Year Ended December 31,

-(in thousands) 2019 2018
+(in thousands) 2020 2019

-Audit Fees (1) \$ 1,876 \$ 2,033
+Audit Fees (1) \$ 1, 491 \$ 1,876

-Audit-Related Fees (2) 125

-All Other Fees (3) 5 2
+All Other Fees (2) 56 5

-Total Fees \$ 1,881 \$ 2,160
+Total Fees \$ 1, 547 \$ 1,881

-(1) Audit fees consist of fees billed for professional services provided in connection with the audit of our annual consolidated financial statements, the review of our quarterly condensed consolidated financial statements, and related procedures and audit services that are normally provided by the independent registered public accounting firm in connection with regulatory filings.
-Audit fees for 2019 also include fees for the audit of our internal control over financial reporting and a business combination.
-Audit fees for 2018 also include fees for professional services provided in connection with our initial public offering, including comfort letters, consents and review of documents filed with the SEC.
+(1) Audit fees consisted of fees billed for professional services provided in connection with the audits of our annual consolidated financial statements and our internal control over financial reporting, the review of our quarterly condensed consolidated financial statements, and related procedures and audit services that are normally provided by the independent registered public accounting firm in connection with regulatory filings.
+Audit fees included fees for procedures performed in connection with our secondary offering in 2020 and fees for a business combination in 2019.